 Transfer applicants must complete all of the forms that are listed for the initial application procedure.

-An official transcript from each college or university that the transfer applicant attended must be sent directly to the Office of Admissions from the Registrar(s) of the respective institution(s) of higher learning (Willmington School of the Bible applicants are exempt from this requirement).
+An official transcript from each college or university that the transfer applicant attended must be sent directly to the Office of Admissions from the Registrar(s) of the respective institution(s) of higher learning.